JackAnati/Python/README.md

 *what is super() used for inside a class?* is to get an instance of the parrent class you dont use append in tuple. you will get this error AttributeError: 'tuple' object has no attribute 'append'.

+*why is the self variable used inside a class?* - It's the conventional variable name to refer to the class instance